 On the way down to last Friday’s climate strike and I found myself, not for the first time, staring up at the statue of Sir Douglas Haig in the middle of Whitehall.

 Haig is sitting on a horse.
 He was a General and a cavalryman, so you might expect that.
 But there is something very odd about the horse.
 Haig looks as though he wants it to move on.
 He is leaning forward slightly, with a stubborn and bemused look on his face.

 But his horse is an effigy of a horse.
 It has not been sculpted to show any sign of life, to look like a real horse frozen in a moment.
 It looks like a sculpture of a model of a horse, a statue of a statue.
-This peculiarly static quality might have been a subconscious expression of Haig’s inability to urge his way through the trench systems at the Somme or Passchendaele; or possibly an ironic comment on his continuing belief in cavalry as a viable fighting arm right to the end of his life in 1928.
+This peculiarly static quality might have been a subconscious expression of Haig’s inability to push his way through the trench systems at the Somme or Passchendaele; or possibly an ironic comment on his continuing belief in cavalry as a viable fighting arm right to the end of his life in 1928.
 He is riding a dead horse…as well as flogging one.

 This is a bit like Diagalev’s comment to Ravel that his composition La Valse was not a ballet but a picture of a ballet.
 Composed as a tribute to Johan Strauss II and the classic waltzes of fin du seicle Vienna – the frivolous effervescence of a society in a condition that was “fatal, but not serious”- could not be anything else after the Empire that generated it was crushed into fragments by the First World War.
 The Habsburg Empire was dead.
 So was the Waltz.

 So was the cavalry.
 The statue shows Haig as unaware – and he seems puzzled that he can’t make his horse move.